 Human Subjects Protection Unit (HSPU)

-The Human Subjects Protection Unit (HSPU) is made up Clinical Research Advocates (CRAs) who assess, develop and implement human subjects’ protections for potentially vulnerable participants enrolling in research.
-HSPU functions include: assessing and monitoring NIMH participants, consulting with researchers and the National Institutes of Health Institutional Review Board (NIH IRB), and training researchers to obtain informed consent.
-The HSPU is part of the Ability to Consent Assessment Team (ACAT), which provides these services throughout the NIH Clinical Center (CC) .
+The Human Subjects Protection Unit (HSPU) is made up of Clinical Research Advocates (CRAs) who serve as independent monitors.
+The CRAs assess, develop and implement human subjects’ protections for potentially vulnerable participants enrolling in research.
+HSPU functions include: assessing and monitoring NIMH participants, consulting with researchers and interdisciplinary team members, and training investigators to obtain informed consent.
+The HSPU is part of the Ability to Consent Assessment Team (ACAT), which provides these services throughout the NIH Clinical Center (CC).

 NIMH Toolkit for Human Subject Research Protections

-The HSPU created the NIMH Toolkit based on the NIMH’s experience conducting research with potentially vulnerable subjects.
-The aim is to help research organizations assess, implement, and refine appropriate levels of human subjects protections during all phases of research (submission of the initial protocol to the IRB through participant transition out of the protocol).
+The HSPU created the NIMH Toolkit based on the NIMH’s experience conducting research with potentially vulnerable participants.
+The aim is to help research organizations assess, implement, and refine appropriate levels of human subjects’ protections during the phases of research from the initial protocol submission until the participant transitions out of the protocol.

 Click here to access NIMH Toolkit